 The dome is the first, horizontal prolate ellipsoid — the same shape as a watermelon — Monolithic Dome ever built.
 It’s 80-feet (24.4 m) wide by 57-feet (17.4 m) deep placed on the property with the long “side” facing the ocean.
 The dome is 34-feet (10.4 m) tall.

-The ground floor encompases 2,835 square feet (263.4 m²) of open-air garage space, an elevator, a 182 square foot (17 m²) storage, two changing rooms with showers, and a 297 square foot (27.6 m²) air conditioned art studio.
+The ground floor encompasses 2,835 square feet (263.4 m²) of open-air garage space, an elevator, a 182 square foot (17 m²) storage, two changing rooms with showers, and a 297 square foot (27.6 m²) air-conditioned art studio.
 There are no structural columns on the ground floor.
 The second and third floors are suspended from the dome shell.
-This design allows storm surge to safely pass through the garage space during a hurricane.
+This design allows storm surge to pass safely through the garage space during a hurricane.

 The home was featured in national news broadcasts, magazines, newspapers, and more.
 Extreme Homes on HGTV dedicated a half hour to the house.
-George Paul has since retired from dome building and both of his parents have passed away.
-The home was for sale in 2018.
+George Paul has since retired from dome building, and both of his parents have passed away.
+The home was sold in October 2018.